rationalyt/Landscape-Prediction/README.md

-                                  PROJECT_C4

-                                   TEAM-76

-                            KRISHNA KOTARU(bkotaru)
-                            GANESH THANU(gthanu)
-                            SHAUNAK PATEL(shpate25)

-The project aims to identify the terrain from time series data.
-There are a number of input and output files for multiple sessions of each subject.
+The project aims to identify the terrain from time series data received from devices like accelerometer, gyroscopic readings, etc. There are a number of input and output files for multiple sessions of each subject.

                                 Preprocessing